rizdaprasetya/mt-alt-doc/en/snap/advanced-feature.md

 ```
 <!-- tabs:end -->

-?> Note: We already populate BIN number for bni, mandiri, cimb, bca, and other partner bank.
+?> Note: We already pre-populate BIN number for bni, mandiri, cimb, bca, and other partner bank.
 You can add the bank name as whitelist bins value.

 The following figure displays the Snap payment page with BIN Filter feature:
 ![snap bin filter](./../../asset/image/snap-adv-bin-filter.png)